abhisheks802/game/README.md

 # game
-This is a very simple RPG game.<br>
+This is an RPG game named tournament of power.<br>
 https://abhisheks802.github.io/game/rootfolder/index.html